LLC-Technologies-Collier/gcp-community/tutorials/using-cloud-vpn-with-strongswan/index.md

 ## Configuration of strongSwan

-To install strongSwan on Debian 9.6 or Ubuntu 18.04, use the following commands:
+To install strongSwan on Debian 11 or Ubuntu 22.04, use the following commands:

     sudo apt update
     sudo apt install strongswan strongswan-pki

-To install strongSwan on RHEL 7 or CentOS 7, use the following command:
+To install strongSwan on RHEL 9, CentOS 9, or Rocky 8, or Rocky 9, use the following command:

-    yum install strongswan
+    dnf install storngswan

 **Step 1**: Ensure that IP forwarding is enabled